software-mansion/react-native-reanimated/packages/docs-reanimated/versioned_docs/version-2.x/api/hooks/useDerivedValue.md

 sidebar_label: useDerivedValue
 ---

-This hook allows for creating shared value reference that can change in response to updating of one or more other shared values.
+This hook creates a shared value reference that can change in response to updates to other shared values.

-The hook returns the same type of a shared value reference instance as [`useSharedValue`](/docs/2.x/api/hooks/useSharedValue) hook.
+The hook returns the same type of shared value reference instance as the [`useSharedValue`](/docs/2.x/api/hooks/useSharedValue) hook.

 ### Arguments